 Any change made to the above addresses, or changes to the bank account details specified in Article 16.7, shall have effect only after it has been notified to the other Party in accordance with Article 44.1.

 Other communications shall be made in electronic form using the InvestEU MIS or other communication details agreed between the Parties.
-It remains understood that in the event that the InvestEU MIS is not operational or not technically functioning, any communications or documents that under this Agreement must be submitted through the InvestEU MIS shall be submitted by email for communications addressed to the Commission to the email address mentioned in Article 44.1, and for communications addressed to the IC Secretariat to the email address EC-INVESTEU-IC-SECRETARIAT@ec.europa.eu. or by other means agreed between the Commission and the Implementing Partner.
+It remains understood that in the event that the InvestEU MIS is not operational or not technically functioning, any communications or documents that under this Agreement must be submitted through the InvestEU MIS shall be submitted by email for communications addressed to the Commission to the email address mentioned in Article 44.1, and for communications addressed to the IC Secretariat to the email address EC-INVESTEU-IC-SECRETARIAT@ec.europa.eu, or by other means agreed between the Commission and the Implementing Partner.
 Communications or documents shall be submitted in structured or unstructured format, as set out in this Agreement.
 If the structured format is not operational at the time of submission, the communications or documents shall be submitted in unstructured format (i.e. in Excel format, unless it is not feasible).

 Notices and communications are deemed to have been made when they are received by the receiving Party.